Kalaivani-selvi/Career-Guidance-ML-/README.md

 [Insert screenshots of your application here]

-## Contributing

-We welcome contributions from the community!
-If you'd like to contribute to the Career Guidance Project, please follow our [Contribution Guidelines](CONTRIBUTING.md).

 ## Code of Conduct

 Please review our [Code of Conduct](CODE_OF_CONDUCT.md) before participating in our project.